FMR service-learning & community service programs

 • We do not have the clerical capacity to verify student hours after an event or search our registrants to see who comes from which school/class.
 Instead, we offer a form for students to bring to the event they volunteered at that staff can complete at the end of each activity.

 Education is an important part of all FMR activities, whether they're billed specifically as educational events or not.
 We conduct over 100 high-quality public and group outings annually and at each and every one we make sure participants know how their contributions impact the health of the Mississippi River and its watershed.
-Each stenciing activity is preceded by an engaging educational presentation (options below), and every restoration activity, be it group or public, begins with an introduction to FMR and our project partners, an overview of the site, a brief training, plus links to additional information in pre- and post-event communications.
+Each stenciing activity is preceded by an engaging educational presentation (options below), and every restoration activity begins with an introduction to FMR and our project partners, an overview of the site, a brief training, plus links to additional information in pre- and post-event communications.

 Additionally, experienced FMR staff can come to 4th-12th grade classes in St. Paul, north or northeast and sometimes south Minneapolis to conduct hands-on activities to learn about watersheds, runoff pollution, erosion and sedimentation, river ecosystems, invasive species and other water quality topics.
 Presentations: